A software interface that provides instant control of Eos parameters

 1 - Futur dev

-- Management of the size and speed of the Effects (difficult because no native OSC in Eos for these controls...).
+- Management of the size and rate of the Effects (difficult because no native OSC in Eos for these controls...).

 2. Limitations and known bugs